 Paul confirmed this when He wrote, “Let this mind be in you, which was also in Christ Jesus: Who, being in the form of God, thought it not robbery to be equal with God:” Philippians 2:5-6.
 The Greek word that was translated “form” means, “the form by which a person or thing strikes the vision, external appearance.”
 (Thayer's Greek Lexicon).
 God has an external appearance and His Son Jesus Christ has the same type of appearance.
 See also Exodus 33:20-23.

 Revelation 2:7 and 22:1-2 say that the throne of God is in paradise where the tree of life is and that is where we find God and His Son.
-God the Person is not omnipresent but He is through His Spirit.
-To say that God Himself is omnipresent is called Pantheism.
-This is the belief that the universe or nature, as in the totality of everything, is identical with divinity, which basically would make God everything that is around us.
+God the Person is not omnipresent but can be anywhere through His Spirit.
+Beware of Pantheism which is the belief that the universe and nature is identical with divinity, which basically would make God everything around us.

 Who is Jesus Christ?